 However, at the same time, DSOs are stepping up to bridge what is called the dental divide – the socio-economic disparity that exists between those with access to oral healthcare and those who don’t.

 Why is this?
-Largely because many private practice dentists can’t afford to treat Medicare patients.
+Largely because many private practice dentists can’t afford to treat Medicaid patients.
 It’s not that they don’t care, but with average reimbursement rates 60-cents on the dollar, roughly two-thirds of American dentists are simply not interested in accepting Medicaid patients.
 Those who do may later regret it thanks to “continuity of care” laws that mandate that once you accept a Medicaid patient, you must continue treating them – even if you are taking a beating financially.

 Many DSOs on the other hand, represent a free market driven innovation thanks to their efficiencies and processes which contribute to their ability to survive on those reduced Medicaid reimbursements.
 Combine this with their highly efficient business operations, which enable them to navigate through the cumbersome paperwork that is typical of government programs.

 What’s more, the fact that most DSOs are marketing machines helps them offset their Medicaid patients with a steady stream of insured or fee-for-service patients who are seeking high-priced cosmetic and restorative services.